bicpi/phpspec/docs/cookbook/console.rst

     $ php bin/phpspec describe Namespace/ClassName

-Will generate a namespaced specification Namespace\ClassNameSpec.
+Will generate a namespaced specification Namespace\\ClassNameSpec.
 Note that / is used as the separator.
-To use \ it must be quoted:
+To use \\, it must be quoted:

 .. code-block:: bash